gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

   MinY               30000
   MaxY              350000
   TileWidth            256

+With the tileOrigin in the top left corner of the bounding box.

 ==============   ========= ============ ======== ======== ========== =========
 Resolution [m]   Zoomlevel Tile width m Tiles X  Tiles Y    Tiles    Geoadmin